alexeygrigorev/workshops/temporal.io/README.md

 """.strip()
 ```

-And use a different model, e.g. `gpt-5-mini`.
+Use a different model, e.g. `gpt-5-mini`.

-But when dealing with long transcripts, we exceed context window.
-But we can summarize the transcripts.
+When dealing with long transcripts, we exceed the context window.
+We can summarize the transcripts instead.

 Let's create a summarizing agent: